mvolkmann/blog/src/meteor.md

 arguments, and a callback function.
 This triggers the method call lifecycle which has six parts.

-1. The method call is simulated on the client and corresponding UI updates are made.
+1. If the method is defined on the client, it is executed there, typically updating Minimongo, and corresponding UI updates are made.
-   This is why Meteor Methods must be defined on both the client and server sides!
 1. A JSON-based DDP message is constructed and sent to the server.
-   This includes the method name, arguments, and generated method id.
+   This includes the method name, arguments, and a generated method id.
 1. The method executes on the server, possibly updating MongoDB.
 1. A return value is sent to the client in a "result" message that includes the previously generated method id and the result.
 1. Any affected data in Minimongo is updated, but the UI is not yet updated.
 1. The callback function passed to `Meteor.call` is passed an error description (if there was an error) and the result.
-   Now the UI can be updated using data from Minimongo.
+   Now the UI is updated using data from Minimongo.

 Here is an example of a trivial method that simply adds two numbers.
+This is not a typical method because it does not update a collection.
+To verify that it is called on both the client and server side, a `console.log` call is added.
+It will be output in the DevTools console AND in the terminal window where the server is running.

-Create the file `server/methods.js` containing the following:
+Create the file `imports/methods.js` containing the following:

 ```js
 import {check} from 'meteor/check';